-Self-driving Nissan takes to Europe's streets for first time, reaching speed in London | The Japan Times
+Self-driving Nissan takes to Europe's streets for first time | The Japan Times

 “You don’t want to go to the most difficult parts of London when you start.
 The system has to be tested,” he said of the east of the capital where the trials are taking place near the ExCeL exhibition center and London City Airport.

-Nissan liaised with regulator Transport for London and the police ahead of the trials, supplying details of its route and the rules it would follow, and was advised to keep a full log that it would share in the event of an incident, it said.
+Nissan worked with regulator Transport for London and the police ahead of the trials, supplying details of its route and the rules it would follow, and was advised to keep a full log that it would share in the event of an incident, it said.

-Inside the vehicle, the car switches from conventional to self-driving mode at the touch of the button ‘Enter’ and a screen identifies the nearest vehicles to the car in red and green, also showing the speed the car is traveling.
+Inside the vehicle, the car switches from conventional to self-driving mode at the touch of the button.
+A screen identifies the nearest vehicles to the car in red and green while also showing the speed the car is traveling.

-Nearly two dozen cameras, radars and lasers are fitted on the top and around the side of vehicle to guide its path.
+Nearly two dozen cameras, radars and lasers are fitted on the top and around the side of the vehicle to guide its path.

 A driverless car took to Britain’s streets for the first time in the southern English town of Milton Keynes in October but traveled at a much slower speed.